themosis/documentation/ajax.md

 }
 ```

-This `themosis` global JSON object is located at the end of the closing `</head>` tag of any pages.
+This `themosis` global JSON object is located at the end of the closing `</head>` tag of any pages requested in the user front-end (not the WordPress administration).
 By default, it contains the key/value pair `ajaxurl` but you can easily add more key/value pairs to this global object and access them in your code.

 > Note: This object is defined in the default Application hook class.